 Q – How much does it cost to be on a Fever team?

 A – The cost may depend on several factors such as: Sponsorships, fundraising, the number of tournaments the team plays in, amount of winter activity (winter games/practices), and uniform prices.
-Fees for 12U and 14U typically start around $450 per player plus uniform costs.
-16U and 18U fees are in the range of $500 – $700 per player plus uniform costs.
+Fees for all divisions typically are approximately $600 – $800 per player plus uniform costs.
 Contact coach for more details.

 Q – How long does the season last?